 The Stark Contrast in Nineveh and Sodom’s Reaction to Jehovah God’s Warning What does it mean to be overthrown?
 In colloquial terms, it means to disa…

-Recognizing the differences between the way of repentance from the Age of Grace and the way of eternal life in the last days is essential
+The differences between the way of repentance and the way of eternal life

 When Jesus came, He was nailed to the cross, and He sacrificed Himself for all sinners by offering Himself upon the altar.
 He had already completed the work of redemption and already brought the Age of Grace to an end, so what would be the point of repeating the work of that age in the last days?
 The last days have already arrived. ...This is the time when God reveals people’s outcome and their destination.